samamsa7/Mouse-Chaos-Payload-MacOS/README.md

 # Mouse-Chaos-Payload-MacOS
-DuckyScript that causes the virtual mouse of a computer to go hay-wire on MacOS.
+DuckyScript that causes the mouse cursor of a computer to go hay-wire on MacOS.
+Because it's mostly harmless and funny.

 ## DISCLAIMER:
 This is for security research purposes ONLY.
 Only use on machines where you have permission or your own.